 Steve is involved with all aspects of the land development process, including developing strategies to ensure the legal adequacy of the planning documents and EIRs, participating in the administrative process, assisting in the development infrastructure plans and financing, and negotiating settlements of controversial planning, environmental and political disputes.

-Steve is the former president and board member of the Greater Stockton Chamber of Commerce, a graduate of Leadership Stockton, attends of St. Andrews Lutheran Church, serves on the Lutheran Social Services Northern California board of directors, a member of the State Building Industry Association Litigation Task Force, and a member of various civic and social organizations.
+Steve is a former president and board member of the Greater Stockton Chamber of Commerce, a graduate of Leadership Stockton, attends of St. Andrews Lutheran Church, served on the Lutheran Social Services Northern California board of directors, is a member of the State Building Industry Association Litigation Task Force, and a member of various civic and social organizations.
 Steve was a commissioner on the Stockton Port Authority.
 The Commission determines the policy for and governs the operation of the Port.
 He served as the Commission’s chairman twice, chaired the San Joaquin County-City of Stockton-Port Commission liaison committee and represented the Port on the San Joaquin Council of Governments.
-In 2011, after serving as a Commissioner for eleven years, Steve resigned and was appointed the Port’s General Counsel.
+In 2011, after serving as a Commissioner for over eleven years, Steve resigned and was appointed the Port’s General Counsel.

 Steve has successfully defended numerous land use decisions and environmental reviews (negative declarations and environmental impact reports) on behalf of landowners and public agencies.